bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

   - title: "BIPs #1458 adds BIP352 for silent payments"
     url: /en/newsletters/2024/05/17/#bips-1458

+  - title: "Discussion about using PSBTs with silent payments"
+    url: /en/newsletters/2024/05/24/#discussion-about-psbts-for-silent-payments

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Output linking